-Determining the Useful Life of Your IT Network
+Useful Life of IT Network Equipment: Assets & Perspective

 The age of your IT network components greatly impacts system reliability, security, and budget planning.
 But with so many moving parts and business drivers, there is no clear-cut measure for the “useful life” of these assets.
 In response, many IT pros are refreshing their infrastructure assets prematurely.
 Reports from Forrester and Gartner indicate “Close to 80% of respondents in the Forrester study refresh their wired network infrastructure every three to five years guided by original equipment manufacturers (OEMs)."
 Gartner’s research found that the useful life of most network equipment is closer to seven to 10 years.
 "Useful", it seems, is a matter of perspective.

 Why IT Assets Age Out